 - Providing regular updates or reports if requested by the owners.

 - Special requirements such as cleaning the pool, watering plants or activating the alarm in the evenings.
-These special requirements would be specified by the owner in light of their usual day-to-day routine, and house sitters would usually be compensated accordingly.
+These special requirements would be specified by the owner and house sitters should be compensated accordingly.

 What do I have to do for my house or pet sitter?

-How much to pay your house or pet sitter in South Africa
+How much should you pay your house or pet sitter?

-Industry standard payment for house or pet sitting services in South Africa
+What is industry-standard payment for house or pet-sitting services in South Africa

-If a pet sitter would need to travel daily, an absolute minimum of R250 should be charged – for that the sitter would likely just arrive to put food in the pet’s bowls, give them a quick cuddle and leave.
+If a pet sitter needed to travel daily, an absolute minimum of R250 should be charged – for that, the sitter would likely just arrive to put food in the pet’s bowls, give them a quick cuddle and leave.

-To calculate how much to pay a house or pet sitter to sleep over, we usually use the half day rate with an additional R200 for staying over as the sitter would be spending extra time at the house but would not need to travel up and down daily.
+To calculate how much to pay a house or pet sitter to sleep over, it’s usual to use the half-day rate with an additional R200 for staying over as the sitter would be spending extra time at the house but would not need to travel up and down daily.